 - What interests do you have about psychology, visual perception, and language?
 Broadly speaking, what would you like to study here in the lab?
 To answer this question, you could share a thought about one of our recent papers, or even propose a new study (whether based off a paper you read, or just out of the blue!).

-- Do you have any experience with computer programming?
-If yes, what languages and at what level?
+- Do you have any experience with graphic design?
+If yes, what software and at what level? (e.g., 3D modeling programs such as Blender; Photoshop; Illustrator)

 Note that we are interested in having all sorts of students with different skills / backgrounds / experience.
 Even (or especially!) if you’re a first-year student with no experience in a lab, we want to hear from you!